arcilli/investsuite-api-docs/docs/scenarios/cash_movements.md

 For **Robo Advisor**, the Funding/Withdrawal process and the [Rebalancing process](../robo/rebalancing.md) are closely related:

-- A *funding* triggers Optimizer, which will generate an Optimization, which will (during rebalancing) *invest the cash*;
+- A *funding* triggers Optimizer, which will generate an Optimization, which contains orders that (during rebalancing) will *invest the cash*;
-- A *withdrawal* triggers Optimizer, which will generate an Optimisation, which will (during rebalancing) *divest instruments and free up cash*.
+- A *withdrawal* triggers Optimizer, which will generate an Optimization, which contains orders that (during rebalancing) will *divest instruments and free up cash*.

 If you are looking to design/build a middleware that handles both, we recommend to have a look at our [example middleware design](middleware.md).